sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

   >>> new_cube = cube_filled * cube2_nocoords

 By default, `ndcube.NDCube.fill_masked` returns a new `~ndcube.NDCube` instance.
-However, in some case it may be preferable to fill the masked values in-place, e.g. because the data within the `~ndcube.NDCube` is very large and users want to control the number of copies in RAM.
+However, in some case it may be preferable to fill the masked values in-place, for example because the data within the `~ndcube.NDCube` is very large and users want to control the number of copies in RAM.
-In this case, the ``fill_in_place`` can be used.
+In this case, the ``fill_in_place`` kwarg can be used.

 .. code-block:: python